EBM 2.0 Interpretation Principles

 - Be deliberately conservative when choosing baseline pre-test probabilities.
 See this post for guidance on choosing a baseline pre-test probability that a clinical hypothesis is true.

-- Use p values as likelihood ratios (aka Bayes Factors) to convert pre-test probabilities (aka prior probability) of a finding being real into post-test probabilities (aka posterior probability), where the study is the “test” and the p value is viewed as the “accuracy” of the test.
+- Use p values as likelihood ratios (aka Bayes Factors) to convert pre-test probabilities (aka prior probability) of a finding being real into post-test probabilities (aka posterior probability), where the study is the “test” and the p value is viewed as the test result and accuracy.

 Accept & Manage Uncertainty: